sansid93/Deep-Neural-Network-Classification-of-Cat-and-Non-Cat-Images/Readme.md

 ## Deep Neural Network to classify between cat and non cat Images

-Developed a 4 layer neural network with four hidden layers to classify cat and non cat images with 80% accuracy.
+Developed a 4 layer neural network to classify cat and non cat images with 80% accuracy.
 RELU was used as an activation function for the hidden layers and Sigmoid function has been used as an activation layer for the output layer

 No of Hidden layers: 3
 No of Epochs: 2400